Tires are supposed to be black, but you might notice them turning brown on the side like these Michelin Pilot tires I was working on.

 - Water-based dressings won’t harm rubber.
 They are usually a combination of natural oils and synthetic polymers.
 Some contain UVR blocking agents to further help prevent tires from fading, cracking and hardening.

 - Solvent-based tire dressings that use silicone and leave a clear, glossy film on the surface of the tire.
-I recommend staying away from solvent-based products that use a petroleum base that speed up the tire cracking.
+I recommend staying away from solvent-based products that use a petroleum base that speeds up the tire cracking.

 Shop for tires online and find more about Kenwood Tire & Auto Service on Facebook, Pinterest and Twitter.
-Check out our new mobile tire shop for easy installation.

 <-------- This product is not currently licensed.
 Please license this product by clicking here. -------->